ViceCityGhost/ViceCityGhost/README.md

 ---

 ## 🚀 About Me
-- 🎓 Senior majoring in Computer Science at the University of Houston
+- 🎓 Senior majoring in Computer Science at the University of Houston Downtown
 - 💻 Passionate about building web apps, data-driven tools, and automation scripts
 - 🌱 Currently learning advanced Java frameworks & cloud deployment (AWS/GCP)
 - 🔭 Working on a banking/fintech app as my senior capstone project